tsuru/tsuru/docs/overview.rst

 The Juju_ provisioner allows you to easily add and remove units, allowing one to scale an application painlessly.
-It will take care of the deploy of the application code to the new units and with the bind with the used services, there's nothing required to the developer to do in order to scale a application, just add a new unit and Tsuru will do the trick.
+It will take care of the deploy of the application code to the new units and with the bind with the used services, there's nothing required to the developer to do in order to scale an application, just add a new unit and Tsuru will do the trick.

 You may also want to scale using the FrontEnd as a Service, powered by `Varnish <https://www.varnish-cache.org/>`_.
 One single application might have a whole farm of Varnish VMs in front of it receiving all the traffic.